 Before exporting your vehicle to a foreign country, contact the appropriate foreign embassy or consulate.
-These officials can inform you of local vehicle registration regulations and where to find unleaded fuel.
+These officials can inform you of local vehicle registration regulations and where to find unleaded fuel or petrol/gas engines or the proper sulfur fuel for diesel engines.

-If you cannot find unleaded fuel or can only get fuel with an anti-knock index lower than is recommended for your vehicle, contact our Customer Relationship Center.
+If you cannot find the proper fuel recommended for your vehicle, contact our Customer Relationship Center.

-The use of leaded fuel in your vehicle without proper conversion may damage the effectiveness of your emission control system and may cause engine knocking or serious engine damage.
+The use of improper fuels in your vehicle without proper conversion may damage the effectiveness of your emission control system and may cause engine knocking or serious engine damage.
 Ford Motor Company or Ford of Canada is not responsible for any damage caused by use of improper fuel.
-Using leaded fuel may also result in difficulty importing your vehicle back into the United States.
-If your vehicle must be serviced while you are traveling or living in Asia-Pacific Region, Sub-Saharan Africa, U.S. Virgin Islands, Central America, the Caribbean, and Israel, contact the nearest authorized dealer.
-If the authorized dealer cannot help you, contact:
+Using improper fuels may also result in difficulty importing your vehicle back into the United States.